 We did some garden hunting this weekend in between the rain and hail that fell.

-Why free-range kids are on the rise"Andrea Gordon looks at parents who choose not to 'hover' parent or 'helicopter' parent: "those obsessive, overprotective mothers and fathers who do their kids' projects on endangered species, harangue their soccer coaches for more playing time and accompany their teens to job interviews."
+In the article "Andrea Gordon looks at parents who choose not to 'hover' parent or 'helicopter' parent: "those obsessive, overprotective mothers and fathers who do their kids' projects on endangered species, harangue their soccer coaches for more playing time and accompany their teens to job interviews."
 I tend to think of my childhood as"Free range."
 My sister and I were allowed to bike up and down our road with the other neighborhood kids, play on the skirts of the canal, wander around the farm, chase stray cats, climb pallet boxes to a dangerous height, play on the stagnant farm machinery...yes people would say the country is a 'safe' place for kids to roam freely.
 But my parents didn't over involve us in things, we were allowed to do as we pleased for the most part.

 So how can these parents in this article feel so safe raising 'free range' kids in the city?
 I don't by any means want to be that parent who, as author Michael Ungar* says, "bubble-wraps" my kids.
 But I also feel like I do need to offer some sort of protective orb over my son.
 I know that his dependence on me will not last forever and one day he'll want to walk to the corner store with his friends, alone. {Gulp!} But in the meantime, I do try to allow him his freedom from me...even if it's in our fenced in back yard.